nevsnode/gordon/README.md

 #### Passing objects or arrays as parameters
-As it is not possible to pass things like objects or arrays to the scripts via commandline, they may be json- and base64-encoded before.
+As it is not possible to pass things like objects or arrays to the scripts via command-line, they may be json- and base64-encoded before.

 For example a call like this:
 ```php